-A very early build, so early it's still using many Sonic 1 assets.
+Nick Arcade Prototype A very early build still using many Sonic 1 assets.
 Named for being very similar, if not identical, to the build used on the game show Nick Arcade in 1992.

-Considerably more fleshed out, but still clearly an early alpha.
-Named after the person who discovered it in 1998, Simon Wai.
+Simon Wai Prototype Considerably more fleshed out, but still clearly an early alpha.
+Named after the person who found it in 1998, Simon Wai.

-An alpha built in a very unstable state of development, but while many features still don't exist this build is overall more complete.
+August 21st, 1992 A very unstable alpha build.
+While many features still don't exist, this build is overall more complete than the previous prototype.
 Occasionally incorrectly known as the "Sonic 2 Alpha Build".

-A late alpha (or "pre-beta" as Sega called it) build featuring elements seen in some pre-release videos and pictures.
-Also commonly known as the Gamesmaster prototype.
+September 14th, 1992 A late alpha (or "pre-beta" as Sega called it) build featuring elements seen in some prerelease videos and pictures.
+Also known as the Gamesmaster prototype.

-The earliest known beta from around September 15-17, 1992.
-Named after the scene group that leaked it about two weeks before the final game's release.
+CENSOR Prototype The earliest known beta, circa September 16, 1992.
+Named after the scene group that leaked it 12 days before the final game's release.

 Almost all prototype versions borrow the header from Sonic the Hedgehog, with the only tweak being a "2" added for the titles.
 This was only changed to the final version's header in Beta 8.

-Similarly, the Nick Arcade and Simon Wai versions use Sonic 1's serial code, while all the Beta builds have Sonic 2's serial code.
+Similarly, the Nick Arcade, Simon Wai, and August 21st versions use Sonic 1's serial code, while all of the post-August 21st builds have Sonic 2's serial code.